A magical nature oasis just over an hour from Chiang Mai, Chiang Dao is a hidden gem in Northern Thailand.

 This beautiful town is in the heart of the mountains and is rich in culture and things to do.

-I lived in Chiang Mai for over 1 year, and during this time I visited Chiang Dao twice!
+I lived in Chiang Mai for over 1 year, and during this time I visited Chiang Dao in Thailand twice!
 Each visit was incredible and left me wanting more.
-Chiang Dao truly is a hidden gem of the north.
+Chiang Dao truly is a hidden gem of the north of Thailand.

 Many say Chiang Dao is the local’s “Pai”.
 Pai is a popular and touristy town in the Northern Thai mountains.
 Chiang Dao offers a similar experience to Pai but with less driving and more local culture.